Noam-Diamant/important_acts_ftrs/README.md

 ### Power Transformation (Optional)

 - Apply power transformation after aggregation, before normalization
+- Can specify single value (e.g., `--power 2.0`) or comma-separated list (e.g., `--power 0.5,1.0,2.0`)
+- When multiple values provided, only the first value is used (infrastructure for future multi-power analysis)
 - Example: `--power 2.0` squares the aggregated values to emphasize large values
 - Preserves sign for signed aggregation modes
+- Power value is included in output directory name when specified

 ## Usage